 This course is designed to acquaint the student with the masters of world literature and their more significant works.
 Beginning with Homer and concluding with Shakespeare, this course embraces nearly twenty-four centuries of human thought.
 This course requires written compositions totaling 6,000 words.
+A research paper is required.
 (Prerequisites: English 111 and 112.)